pksebben/cheet/README.md

 python3 cheet_compile.py
 ```

-This (currently) compiles your list of cheets into html using jinja templating.
+This (currently) compiles your list of cheets into html using jinja templating, and renders them using google-chrome in headless mode.

 # Roadmap